 Wednesday, November 15th: 6:00 pm – Reynolds Hall

-Screening of Netflix documentary, Heroin(e), with West Virginia film-maker, Elaine Sheldon, and Kerrin Shelton, producer & director of photography.
+Screening of Netflix documentary, Heroin(e), with Kerrin Sheldon, producer & director of photography.
 Post-film discussion and Q&A. Free & Open to the public.
 Support provided by West Virginia Public Broadcasting & the Shepherd University Foundation.

 “Heroin(e)” documents three women in Huntington, West Virginia as they fight the opioid epidemic in a city with an overdose rate 10 times the national average.
 Fire Chief Jan Rader spends the majority of her days reviving those who have overdosed; Judge Patricia Keller presides over drug court, handing down empathy along with orders; and Necia Freeman of Brown Bag Ministry feeds meals to the women selling their bodies for drugs.
 As America’s opioid crisis threatens to tear communities apart, the Netflix Original Short Documentary Heroin(e) shows how the chain of compassion holds one town together.